00sapo/python-dust/README.md

 ### Editors

+In general, you can point your editor to the `.venv` in your project directory.
-In general, `./dust exec <editor-command>` should always work out-of-the box.
+Otherwise, `./dust exec <editor-command>` should always work out-of-the box.

 ## Why `pdm` and not `put your favorite tool here`?